Gian Carlo Menotti: Early career: 1933–1949

 After graduating from the Curtis Institute in the spring of 1933, Menotti and Barber spent the following summer in Austria where Menotti began writing the libretto for his first mature opera, Amelia Goes to the Ball (Amelia al Ballo), to his own Italian text while staying in a small village on Lake Wolfgang.
 The work was inspired by the Baroness von Montechivsky whom Menotti met earlier that summer in Vienna.
 He spent the majority of the next four years pursuing further musical studies in Europe, including composition studies with Nadia Boulanger in Paris.
 He did not finish composing the music for Amelia until his return to the United States in 1937.

-The Curtis Institute presented the world premiere of the Amelia Goes to the Ball at the Academy of Music in Philadelphia with Margaret Daum as Amelia in April 1937, and this was soon followed by professional stagings later that year at the Lyric Opera House in Baltimore and the New Amsterdam Theatre in New York City with soprano Florence Kirk in the title role.
-A critical success, the Metropolitan Opera staged the work in 1938 with Muriel Dickson in the title role.
-The opera was given its first international staging in Sanremo, Italy that same year.Amelia al Ballo is the only one of Menotti's operas still to be published in its original or perhaps "complementary" Italian libretto (alongside the English): it is an example of the traditional romantic Italianate style, with a nod to (but not an imitation of) Puccini and, notably, Mascagni (whose final opera, Nerone, had premiered in 1935).
+The Curtis Institute presented the world premiere of Amelia Goes to the Ball at the Academy of Music in Philadelphia with Margaret Daum as Amelia in April 1937, and this was soon followed by professional stagings later that year at the Lyric Opera House in Baltimore and the New Amsterdam Theatre in New York City with soprano Florence Kirk in the title role.
+A critical success, the work was staged by the Metropolitan Opera in 1938 with Muriel Dickson in the title role.
+The first international staging was in Sanremo, Italy, that same year.
+Amelia al ballo is the only one of Menotti's operas still to be published in its original or perhaps "complementary" Italian libretto (alongside the English): it is an example of the traditional romantic Italianate style, with a nod to Puccini, Wolf-Ferrari, and Giordano.

 The success of Amelia Goes to the Ball earned Menotti a commission to compose a radio opera for the NBC Radio Network, The Old Maid and the Thief, one of the first such works.
 The opera premiered in a radio broadcast on April 22, 1939, with Alberto Erede conducting the NBC Symphony Orchestra for the closing of the orchestra's 1938–1939 season.
 The opera was first staged in a slightly revised version by the Philadelphia Opera Company at the Academy of Music in Philadelphia in 1941.
 The New York Philharmonic chose to program portions of the opera in 1942 with conductor Fritz Busch leading the ensemble.
 The first staged production in New York was presented by the New York City Opera in April 1948 in a double bill with Amelia Goes to the Ball, both operas directed by the composer.

-In 1943, Menotti and Barber purchased ‘Capricorn', a house north of Manhattan in suburban Mount Kisco, New York.
+In 1943, Menotti and Barber purchased "Capricorn", a house north of Manhattan in suburban Mount Kisco, New York.
 The home served as their artistic retreat up until 1972.
 Many of their major works were composed at this house.
 The two frequently hosted salon gatherings at Capricorn with other well known composers, artists, musicians, and intellectuals in attendance.
+American author William Goyen was a frequent visitor to the house and later Goyen's lover, American artist Joseph Glasco, became friends with and visited Menotti and Barber.